Is an Arizona IEP Free?

-The Individuals with Disabilities Education Act (IDEA) is a federal law that helps to ensure that all children with disabilities have access to free and appropriate education.
+The Individuals with Disabilities Education Act (IDEA) is a federal law that helps to ensure that all children with disabilities have access to a free and appropriate education.
 The law also requires states to provide early intervention services to infants and toddlers with developmental delays.
-In Arizona, these services are known as Team-Based Early Intervention Services (TB EIS).
+In Arizona, these services are called Team-Based Early Intervention Services (TB EIS).

 TB EIS is a statewide system of services and supports designed to meet the needs of infants and toddlers with developmental delays.
 The system is based on the belief that all children have the right to participate in meaningful activities in their homes, communities, and schools.